eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/20_dune_guide.md

 In both cases, the result is similar to the JSON output above.

 > ℹ️ Node Bootstrapping ℹ️
 Bootstrapping nodes becomes necessary when either the system contracts must be deployed, or some functionality must be enabled by activating protocol features.
-This guide does not need to activate protocol features or deploy additional layer-2 functionality through the system contracts.
+For simplicitly, node bootstrapping will be showcased in another guide when required.

 ### Create Test Accounts